 to the application tree or when you point to the program with SyMenu path button.

 Universal Unit Identifier

-When SyMenu find a universal unit identifier (#:\), it replaces it at run-time with the current unit (f:\, d:\, e:\) to be able to
+When SyMenu finds a universal unit identifier (#:\), it replaces it at run-time with its current execution unit (f:\, d:\, e:\) to be able to

 retrieve items on the file system.

 Support for universal unit identifier is valid for any paths even for path included as program parameters.

 points to the real path c:\Program Files (x86)\Notepad++\notepad++.exe

 To customize any SyItem with a particular icon, it only needs to browse to an .ico file: SyMenu will copy .ico

 file in its appropriate folder and make an association with current SyItem.